-Benefits Assessment Districts (BADs)
+Benefits Assessment Districts

-BADs are established for specific geographic areas to receive special benefits from public improvements and services, such as lighting and landscaping.
-Districts are funded through a property assessment and require majority voter approval from impacted property owners.
-Sufficient development is required to establish a BAD, so this would not be a comprehensive funding option for the corridor.
+Benefit Assessment Districts are established for a specific geographic area that receives a special benefit from public improvements and services, such as lighting and landscaping.
+Districts are funded through a property assessment and as a result require majority voter approval from impacted property owners.